Friday, January 1, 2010

 Now, it was no longer charity.
 This was a legal obligation.
 His wife, formidable as she was, could not dispute it.

-Jacob knew that Joseph, his beloved son, would want to honor his father’s dying wish.
+Jacob knew that Joseph, his beloved son, would naturally want to honor his father’s dying wish.
 But he also knew Pharaoh.
 And Pharaoh, ruler of Egypt, would not allow the embalmed body of his viceroy’s father to be buried far away in Canaan.

 Unless Joseph could say, “I gave my word.
 I swore an oath.
 I have no choice.”